SecureSECO/TrustSECO-Spider/README.md

 print(response.json())
 ```

+### Return values

+Depending on which end-point you send a request to (`get_data` or `set_tokens`), a certain type of response will be sent.

+In case of `set_tokens`, it will always return `Content-type: text/plain`.

+In case of `get_data`, the return type will change depending on whether or not the request succeeded.
+For example, if the request did not contain all the needed information, the return type would be `Content-type: text/plain` and would contain the reason for the failure (in this case `Error: missing project information`).

+If the request did succeed, the return type would be `Content-type: application/json`, and the response would include the wanted data in a JSON format.

+Please use the content type to avoid trying to grab non-existent JSON data or text.

 ### Demo

 This project also contains a small demo file (demo.py) which can demo basic functionality.
 Simply enter `python .\demo.py` in the command line in order to get a list of possible arguments.
 With these arguments you can specify which of the demos to run.